atooms-mirror/atooms/README.md

 Quick start
 -----------

-The idea is to provide a coherent interface to the basic objects of molecular dynamics or Monte Carlo simulations.
+The goal of `atooms` is to provide a coherent interface to the basic objects of molecular dynamics or Monte Carlo simulations.
 In this simple example, we read a trajectory file in [xyz format](https://en.wikipedia.org/wiki/XYZ_format).
 Accessing the coordinates of the particles in a trajectory file goes like this:
 ```python
 from atooms.trajectory import Trajectory